lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ..
 I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.

 ..
-Note:: Like the Retargetable Subtasks, this content will be derived from strings that describe the parameters where they are defined at the top of the Task Config class.
-Please fill in the descriptive strings in the Config Class for this task with the following properties for each parameter: type, default value, description.
+Note:: Like the Retargetable Subtasks, this content will be derived from keywords that describe the parameters where they are defined in the Task Config class.
+Please fill in the keywords strings in the Config Class for this task with the following properties for each parameter: type, default value, description.

+- Later, the parameter type will link to a documentation topic for that type automatically.

 .. - It would be good to call out the most frequently changed config vars in some way as well -- we haven't talked about asking developers to delineate these, yet.